1800 959 500

 Who staffs the Wellbeing Helpline?

 The Wellbeing Helpline is staffed by experienced clinicians from AccessEAP.
 All clinical professionals have an average of more than 15 years’ experience.
 Clinicians are predominantly psychologists, with some specialist social workers and counsellors.
 All hold full registration and membership with the appropriate accreditation bodies in Australia.

-Will the clinicians understand my job and the unique challenges faced by performing arts workers?
+Will the clinicians understand my job and the challenges faced by performing arts workers?

-The Arts Wellbeing Collective team has worked closely with the clinicians to ensure they have an understanding of the unique challenges faced by performing arts workers, and many of the clinicians have direct experience working in the industry.
+The Arts Wellbeing Collective team works closely with the clinicians to ensure they have an understanding of the challenges faced by performing arts workers, and many of the clinicians have direct experience working in the industry.